mercadopago/devsite-docs/guides/checkout-bricks/how-to-integrate-3ds.en.md

 ## Integrate with 3DS

-3DS authentication can be done through two different flows: **with or without Challenge**, which are additional steps that the buyer must complete to ensure their identity.
-The decision to include or exclude the Challenge depends on the card issuer and the risk profile of the transaction being performed.
+The integration with 3DS results in an authentication process that is carried out through two flows: with or without _Challenge_, with _Challenge_ being the additional steps that the buyer must take to guarantee their identity.

-For **low-risk transactions**, the information sent at checkout is sufficient and the additional Challenge steps are not necessary.
-However, **for cases of high fraud risk**, the Challenge is necessary to **verify the buyer's identity**, which increases card transaction conversion.
+For **low-risk transactions**, the information submitted at checkout is sufficient, the flow proceeds transparently, and additional _Challenge_ steps are not required.
+However, **for high fraud risk cases**, the _Challenge_ is required to verify the buyer's identity, which increases the approval of card transactions.

+The decision to include the _Challenge_ or not depends on the card issuer and the risk profile of the transaction being carried out.

 Below are the steps to integrate with 3DS.